georgia-tech-db/evadb/README.md

     AND Color(Crop(data, bbox)) = 'black';
 ```

-The results speak for themselves: EVA's caching and predicate reordering features led to significant improvements in query execution time, as shown in the bar plot above.
+By reusing the results of the first query and reordering the predicates based on available cached results, EVA runs the second query **nearly 10 times faster**.

 ## Illustrative EVA Applications